David Friedman's ties to West Bank settlement

 Controversy over Friedman

 The settlement's schools have a well-established fundraising arm in the US called the American Friends of Bet El Institutions (AFBE).
-The organization's annual gala is a who's who of conservative speakers: Sen. Michele Bachmann, Gov. Mike Huckabee, and former US Ambassador to the UN John Bolton have all spoken in recent years.
+The organization's annual gala is a who's who of conservative speakers: Former Rep. Michele Bachmann, former Gov. Mike Huckabee, and ex-US Ambassador to the UN John Bolton have all spoken in recent years.

 The most recent gala, held in December, advertised a new program: "Our exciting new initiative inspires and trains students with the tools to successfully delegitimize the notion of a "two-state solution" and to engage the most political active -- and often the most hostile -- students on their campuses."